Whimsy Stick

 Shop Standard →

-Whimsy Stick Rugged XL — flirt pole for reactive dogs over 40 lbs
+Whimsy Stick Rugged XL — for reactive dogs over 30 lbs

 Built for working breed drive levels.
-8-ft radius, reinforced for daily flirt pole for reactive dogs protocol work.
+8-ft radius, reinforced for daily protocol work with power breeds.

 Shop Rugged XL →